 To reduce your risk of trauma, there are many other ways you can respond that are equally as powerful as a “direct response” on a personal level, and also have the power to change the culture that makes street harassment acceptable to begin with.

-• Share your story of harassment on ihollaback.org or through our free iPhone and Droid apps.
-Once you’ve told your story, share it with your friends via social media or email and ask them to click the “I’ve Got Your Back” button under your story to show their support.
+- Share your story of harassment on this website or through our free iPhone and Droid apps.
+Once you’ve told your story, share it with your friends via social media or email and ask them to click the “I’ve Got Your Back” button to show their support.

-• Make a personal pledge to help others if you witness street harassment.
-Read more information on how to safely intervene, here.
+- Make a personal pledge to help others if you witness harassment.
+Read more information on how to safely intervene here.

-• Educate your networks about how to respond!
-Link to this page and connect your friends with our facebook page (www.facebook.com/ihollaback), twitter page (@ihollaback) or go old-skool and just shoot an email out.
+- Educate your networks about how to respond!
+Link to this page and connect your friends with our work and resources.
+Invite your Facebook friends to our Facebook page, give @ihollaback a shout-out on Twitter, or go old-skool and just shoot an email out.

 Got a little more time?